 In the clip above, you can hear reed player Lennie Schick, Eddie's brother, playing some non-polka music.

 Jack Black & Jan Lewan attend the ‘The Polka King’ premiere on day four of the 2017 Sundance Film Festival at Eccles Center Theatre on 22nd January 2017 in Park City, Utah, photo: George Pimentel / Getty Images for the Sundance Film Festival

 Eventually, the polka became so popular in the USA that in 1986 a new Grammy category was introduced for it.
 The Polka king himself, Jan Lewan, was a nominee in 1995.
 But it wasn’t long before the interest in the genre started to dwindle, as evidenced by the fact that the polka Grammy stopped being given after 2008.

 Still, it might be just too early to herald the end of the lively polka.
-After all, there has been a number of spectacular musical comebacks over the years as old fashions tend to be recycled and re-created to form new hip trends.
+After all, there have been a number of spectacular musical comebacks over the years, as old fashions tend to be recycled and re-created to form new hip trends.
 That the material to draw on is there is beyond any doubt.